stg-tud/tigerseyeplugin/documentation/documents/usermanual/README.md

 to generate HTML but many other output formats such as `Latex`.

 ## Installation
-*   `pandoc` has to be installed and accessible via command line.
+*   `Pandoc` has to be installed and accessible via command line.
-    I use version `1.8.1.1`, it won't work with `1.5` (from the Ubuntu packages) since I use the `\newcommand` tex macro to define macros which is supported since `1.6`.
+    I use version `1.8.1.1`, it won't work with `1.5` (from the Ubuntu packages) since I use the `\newcommand` TeX macro to define macros which is supported since `1.6`.
-*   to generate html `pandoc` is sufficient
+*   to generate html Pandoc is sufficient
-*   to generate a pdf `pdflatex` has to be accessible via command line.
+*   to generate a PDF file `pdflatex` has to be accessible via command line.
-*   Since the TU design is used, the according latex packages must be installed
+*   Since the TU design is used, the according latex packages must be installed.

 ## `pandoc` Commands
 1. To create a html file